Ahura Mazda and Angra Mainyu: Cosmic Duality

 The Eternal Struggle

-In the heart of Zoroastrian mythology, one of the world’s oldest monotheistic religions, lies the profound story of cosmic duality.
-At its center stand two opposing forces: Ahura Mazda, the Wise Lord, embodiment of light, order, and truth; and Angra Mainyu (Ahriman), the spirit of destruction, darkness, and lies.
+In the heart of Zoroastrian mythology, one of the world’s oldest monotheistic religions, lies a profound narrative about cosmic duality.
+This story centers around two opposing forces: Ahura Mazda, the Wise Lord, who embodies light, order, and truth; and Angra Mainyu (Ahriman), the spirit of destruction, darkness, and lies.
+The eternal battle between these entities not only shapes Zoroastrian faith but also significantly influenced Persian spirituality.

 Ahura Mazda — The Lord of Light